-3.4 Mayer invariants on Vietoris-Rips complexes
+4. Mayer features on Vietoris-Rips complexes.
 Let X be a finite set of points embedded in Euclidean space.
 It is always possible to construct a filtration of simplicial complexes.
 Common constructions include Vietoris-Rips complexes, alpha complexes, cubical complexes, and others.
 These complexes offer diverse topological descriptions for datasets.
-Now, we will focus on exploring the Mayer invariants on Vietoris-Rips complexes.
+Now, we will focus on exploring the Mayer features on Vietoris-Rips complexes.